 The undersigned hereby represents that he or she is the holder of Rights Certificate(s) representing Rights and that such Rights Certificate(s) cannot be delivered to the Subscription and Information Agent at or before 5:00 p.m., New York time on the Expiration Date.
-Upon the terms and subject to the conditions set forth in the Prospectus, receipt of which is hereby acknowledged, the undersigned hereby elects to exercise (i) the Basic Subscription Privilege (as defined in the Prospectus) to subscribe for one share of the series of Preferred Stock indicated below per Right with respect to each of Rights represented by such Rights Certificate and (ii) the Oversubscription Privilege (as defined in the Prospectus) relating to each such Right to subscribe, to the extent that Excess Shares (as defined in the Prospectus) are available therefor, for an aggregate of up to Excess Shares of the same series purchased pursuant to his or her Basic Subscription Privilege.
-The undersigned understands that payment of the Subscription Price of \$50 per share for each share of Preferred Stock subscribed for pursuant to the Basic Subscription Privilege and Oversubscription Privilege must be received by the Subscription and Information Agent at or before 5:00 p.m., New York time, on the Expiration Date and represents that such payment, in the aggregate amount of \$ , either (check appropriate box): / / is being delivered to the Subscription and Information Agent herewith or / / has been delivered separately to the Subscription and / / was delivered separately in the manner set forth below (check appropriate box(es) and complete information relating thereto): / / wire transfer of funds name of transferor institution date of transfer confirmation number (if available) / / uncertified check (Payment by uncertified check will not be deemed to have been received by the Subscription and Information Agent until such check has cleared.
-Rights Holders paying by such means are urged to make payment sufficiently in advance of the Expiration Date to ensure that such payment clears by such date.) / / certified check / / bank draft (cashier's check) / / money order name of maker date and number of check, draft or money order(date) (number) (date) (number) bank on which check is drawn or issuer of money order Series of Preferred Stock (check only one):() / / % Series A Convertible Exchangeable Preferred Stock // % Series B Convertible Pay-in Kind Preferred Stock () A failure to indicate a series of Preferred Stock will result in issuance of % Series A Convertible Exchangeable Preferred Stock.
-Signature(s) Address Name(s)Address Tel.
-No(s) Rights Certificate No(s). (if available)
+Upon the terms and subject to the conditions set forth in the Prospectus, receipt of which is hereby acknowledged, the undersigned hereby elects to exercise (i) the Basic Subscription Privilege (as defined in the Prospectus) to subscribe for one share of the series of Preferred Stock indicated below per Right with respect Rights represented by such Rights Certificate and to each of (ii) the Oversubscription Privilege (as defined in the Prospectus) relating to each such Right to subscribe, to the extent that Excess Shares (as defined in the Prospectus) are available therefor, for an aggregate of up to Excess Shares of the same series purchased pursuant to his or her Basic Subscription Privilege.
+The undersigned understands that payment of the Subscription Price of \$50 per share for each share of Preferred Stock subscribed for pursuant to the Basic Subscription Privilege and Oversubscription Privilege must be received by the Subscription and Information Agent at or before 5:00 p.m., New York time, on the Expiration Date and represents that such payment, in the aggregate amount of $\$ , either (check appropriate box):

+- / / is being delivered to the Subscription and Information

+Agent herewith or

+- / / has been delivered separately to the Subscription and Information Agent

+- / / was delivered separately in the manner set forth below (check appropriate box(es) and complete information relating thereto):

+- / / wire transfer of funds

+- -- name of transferor institution\\\\

+- -- date of transfer\\\

+- -- confirmation number (if available)\\\\

+- / / uncertified check (Payment by uncertified check will not be deemed to have been received by the Subscription and Information Agent until such check has cleared.
+Rights Holders paying by such means are urged to make payment sufficiently in advance of the Expiration Date to ensure that such payment clears by such date.)

+- / / certified check

+- / / bank draft (cashier's check)

+- / / money order

+name of maker

+date and number of check,

+draft or money order

+(date) (number)

+bank on which check is drawn . ,